webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Paralyzing-Touch.md

   - Ability/Pool/Intellect
   - Ability/Categories/Magic
   - Ability/Categories/Fantasy/Modern
-title: Paralyzing Touch
-collection: Abilities
-kind: Compendium
 ---

 ## Paralyzing Touch
 >**Action**
 >4 Intellect point

 You gather necromantic energy in your fingertip and touch a creature.
 A target of level 3 or lower is paralyzed and helpless for an hour.
 Each level of Effort applied increases the level cap of the target by 1.
 Action.